-Today we’re going to look into canning holiday cherries.
-It’s a pretty simple process and if you have canned jellies or jams, you’re going to follow much of the same system.
+Canning cherries a pretty simple process, especially if you have ever canned jellies or jams.
+The process is going to be much of the same, however, it’s not going to be as messy.
 If you have never canned before, please reference my Canning 101: Water Bath Canning and Strawberry Jam.

 After you have pitted your cherries, begin heating up your canning jars in your humongous canning pot.
 You will also be heating up your lids in a separate pot.